hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 *Step Three* : Trying Some Commands

-After ssh-ing, to demonstrate different commands that can be run a few different times.
+To demonstrate how any commands that are run will run on the computer in the CSE basement on the screenshot after ssh-ing a few specific commands were run.
+Here are their descriptions...

-Here are some specific commands that can be found in the screenshot below.
+>

 *Step Four*  : Moving Files with scp